 Long-tail anchors are similar to partial anchors, but they have more words in them.
-This allows you to include your keyword as well as some related, descriptive, generic, or branded keywords.
+This allows you to include your keywords and some related, generic, or branded ones.

 Long-tail anchors can sometimes include an entire subheading or headline for a link.
 Sometimes writers will link to an entire sentence.
 While you may not want to write long-tail anchors all the time, they can be beneficial for SEO.
 Furthermore, you have no control over what other websites do.

 - Read more about internal linking at Linkilo’s blog